trigonal-mike/catester/README.md

 ## codeability assignments
 https://gitlab.tugraz.at/codeability/itpcp/progphys/2024/python/assignments

-for easy testing, deveolping of the codeability assignments, this repository should also be placed next to catester
+for easy testing, developing of the codeability assignments, this repository should also be placed next to catester

 ## project folder structure
 ```